PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/english.md

 (If you think this is pointless... then yes at this point it is.
 But when you want more than 1 triangle in a mesh it makes sense).

-in our list of "triangles" (they're just a set of 3 `int`s) we are saying, get vertex at `0` (computers count from 0 not 1) and make that the first vertex in our triangle.
+In our list of "triangles" (they're just a set of 3 `int`s) we are saying, get vertex at `0` (computers count from 0 not 1) and make that the first vertex in our triangle.
 Then get vertex at `1` for the second vertex.
 Then get vertex at `2` for the third vertex.
 These "triangle" ints are called indexes.
 An index tells us where in a list (or array) to find something.

 ![triangle mesh](/Resources/assets/triangle_mesh.png)